jazsakr/some_bioinformatics/some_HPC_scripting_101.md

 `--time=06:00:00` --> run job for no more than 6 hrs

+why specificy the time?
+something is wrong

 `--job-name=minimap2` --> the name of the job (just for our convenience)

 `-o minimap2_o%A.log` --> request standard output log with job name (in this case "minimap2") & number (job number is generated automatically once job is submitted)

+define what standard output is

 `-e minimap2_e%A.log` --> request standard error log with job name (in this case "minimap2") & number (job number is generated automatically once job is submitted)

+standard error

 `--mail-type=fail,end` --> send an email when job fails or ends